DAPFAM: A Domain-Aware Family-level Dataset to benchmark cross domain patent retrieval: Dataset Statistics and Analysis

 \section{Dataset Statistics and Analysis}

-Before embarking on retrieval experiments, a thorough statistical overview helps practitioners and researchers understand the dataset’s composition and potential challenges.
+Before embarking on retrieval experiments, a thorough statistical overview helps to understand the dataset's composition and potential challenges.
 In this section, we examine domain distribution (via IPC codes), time ranges, citation patterns, text lengths, jurisdictions, and the in-domain vs. out-of-domain relevance split.